awsk1994/VultantGlasses_Alpha/README.md

  - Global Settings

 ## TODO:
- - BUG: BleError: Device ? is already connected --> connect to device -> close app -> open again -> try to connect to saved ble.
+ - [To confirm, not reproducible] BUG: BleError: Device ? is already connected --> connect to device -> close app -> open again -> try to connect to saved ble.
  - You can use this and not need to pass characteristics around:
    - https://github.com/Polidea/react-native-ble-plx/wiki/Characteristic-Reading
  ```